LemmyNet/lemmy-docs/src/contributors/02-local-development.md

 ### Frontend development

-Install dependencies by running `yarn`.
-Then run `yarn dev` to launch lemmy-ui locally.
+Install dependencies by running `pnpm i`.
+Then run `pnpm dev` to launch lemmy-ui locally.
 It automatically connects to the Lemmy backend on `localhost:8536`.
 Open [localhost:1234](http://localhost:1234) in your browser.
 The project is rebuilt automatically when you change any files.

 Note that this setup doesn't support image uploads.
 If you want to test those, you need to use the [Docker development](03-docker-development.md).